w3f/polkadot-wiki/docs/maintain-sync.md

 state of the chain at any point in time.
 Finding out what an account's balance at a certain block was, or which extrinsics resulted in a certain state change are fast operations when using an archive node.
 However, an archive node takes up a lot of disk space - around Kusama's 1.6 millionth block this was around 15 to 20GB.
-When running a validator, this requirement doubles as [the sentry node](maintain-guides-how-to-setup-sentry-node) in front of a validator should be an archive node too.

 A **full node** is _pruned_, meaning it discards all information older than 256 blocks, but keeps the extrinsics for all past blocks, and the genesis block.
 A node that is pruned this way requires